mahmoud/clastic/docs/tutorial.rst

    STATIC_PATH = os.path.join(CUR_PATH, "static")

-And then we add a routing entry by creating a static application with the static path we have defined, and we set it as the endpoint that will handle the requests to any route under ``/static``:
+And then we add a route by creating a :class:`StaticApplication <clastic.static.StaticApplication>` with the static file system path we have defined, and we set it as the endpoint that will handle the requests to any application path under ``/static``:

 .. code-block:: python
+   :emphasize-lines: 4, 8

    # from clastic.static import StaticApplication